 Thank Your Donors

 Donors want to know what the end results were of their donation efforts.
 They want to feel as though their donations were valued.
 This is the first step towards building a very real relationship with your community.
+Be sure to thank your donors after they've made a contribution or participated in your campaign.
+This is also a key strategy in turning new donors into recurring donors.

 Set Up for the Next Year